Here’s a bone of contention I’ve been meaning to address for many years.

 BECAUSE THE TWO BIGGEST MARKETS FOR THE BEATLES ARE THE UK, AND, THANKS TO CAPITOL RECORDS, THE USA!

 Mind you, in November, 2000, this album was released WORLDWIDE, and, once again, just in time for Christmas ($$$).
 It reached the top of the charts in THIRTY FIVE COUNTRIES with no one as much as whispering a tiny complaint.
 Especially, from the three living Beatles.
 Since the US releases are such a thorn in the side of so many, where’s the outcry?
-How is it, a compilation of hits from the UK AND THE USA, is still selling well nearly twenty years after it’s release?
+How is it, a compilation of hits from the UK AND THE USA, is still selling well more than twenty years after it’s release?
 Also, this album has been remixed and reissued, and, as an added bonus, it’s been compiled as a phenomenal video blu-ray set which includes the audio CD.
 Mind you, there are 3 or 4 different versions of the set available.
 You know……..just like the UK EP’s provided for those with low funds?
 I guess Capitol Records wasn’t so bad after all.

 “Love Me Do” (#17 in the UK)